exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 Refers to the usage of the acceleration upgrade.
 It speeds up f(t) gains through increasing phi and artificially speeding up time.
 However it does not affect theories.

-### Hax

-Refers to someone who is really pro or did something really well in the game.
-E.g. Nubesthax.